B1aZer/b1azer.github.io/posts/front-end-grail.md

 API.

 How to define admin user that ables to get all information?
 Storage has to define roles and allow access based on roles.
+Admin user can write db with his private key.

 Does this method has any drawbacks or security flaws?

+Can we use blockchain to decentrilize db storage?
+Can we use smart contracts for role distribution, validation?